|

 Pendleton, California.
 He's the sixth soldier from that base to

+die this week.
 He's survived by his wife, Katie, his 1-year-old daughter,

 Mikayla, and his parents, Robert and Linda Stack. |